torproject/onionbalance/docs/v2/running-onionbalance.rst

   the master onion service (default: 360 seconds).

 INITIAL_DELAY
-  How long to wait between starting OnionBalance and publishing the master descriptor.
+  How long to wait between starting Onionbalance and publishing the master descriptor.
 If you have more than 20 backend instances you may need to wait longer for all instance descriptors to download before starting (default: 45 seconds).